Henry Wellcome: Collections

 Wellcome had a passion for collecting medically related artefacts, aiming to create a Museum of Man.
-He bought for his collection anything related to medicine, including Napoleon's toothbrush, on display at the Wellcome Collection.
+He bought for his collection anything related to medicine, including Napoleon's toothbrush.
 By the time of his death, there were 125,000 medical objects in the collection, of over one million total.
 Most of the non-medical objects were dispersed after his death.
 He was also a keen archaeologist, in particular digging for many years at Jebel Moya, Sudan, hiring 4000 people to excavate.
 He was one of the first investigators to use kite aerial photography on an archaeological site, with surviving images available in the Wellcome Library.

 Wellcome's collection is now managed by the Science Museum, London, and has been in their care since 1976.
 Many objects from the collection are now on display in the museum's Medicine: The Wellcome Galleries.
-The Wellcome Collection exhibits a number of objects from Wellcome's collection in "Medicine Man", and has done since 2007.
+The Wellcome Collection exhibited a number of objects from Wellcome's collection in "Medicine Man", from 2007 to 2022.
 His collection of books, paintings, drawings, photographs and other media is available for viewing at the Wellcome Library.
-In 2003, the Quay Brothers directed a short animated film in tribute to the collection entitled The Phantom Museum.
+In 2003, the Brothers Quay directed a short animated film in tribute to the collection entitled The Phantom Museum.